 It happens every time we meet someone new.
 From business events to blind dates, inevitably we’re asked: What do you do?

 How we answer sets the stage for what comes next.
 Are we inviting the person to learn more or losing their interest with industry jargon or pre-conceived notions?
-How we answer is a direct reflection of a company’s ability to distill their message into bite-sized chunks that resonate with people.
+How we answer is a direct reflection of a company’s ability to distill their marketing message into bite-sized chunks that resonate with people.
 Whether they are customers, prospects or your next door neighbour.

 So how do you go about delivering the “right” answer that results in a buying audience?